tparveen/ReactStarter/README.md

 ### Setting up a project

 * Move into your projects directory: `cd ~/YOUR_PROJECTS_DIRECTORY`
-* Clone this repository: `git clone https://github.com/oampo/thinkful-react-starter YOUR_PROJECT_NAME`
+* Clone this repository: `git clone https://github.com/tparveen/ReactStarter YOUR_PROJECT_NAME`
 * Move into the project directory: `cd YOUR_PROJECT_NAME`
 * Install the dependencies: `npm install`
-* Create a new repo on GitHub: https://github.com/new
-    * Make sure the "Initialize this repository with a README" option is left **un**checked
-* Update the remote to point to your GitHub repository: `git remote set-url origin https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME`

 ### Working on the project